-Why is it that our kids always seem to get hurt or sick when your regular pediatrician’s office is closed?
-I, for one, am not particularly fond of unplanned and unscheduled emergency room visits—sick child in tow—during nights, weekends, and holidays.
+I, for one, am not particularly fond of unplanned and unscheduled emergency room visits—sick family member in tow—during nights, weekends, and holidays.
 But sometimes, a mom has little choice.

 Thankfully, I’ve found a great solution: My Local MD Now

 After doing some research, I discovered that unless you think your child has a true life-threatening health issue, it simply makes sense to take them to a respected, neighborhood urgent care center like your local MD Now.
-I’ve waited for hours before in the ER and I don’t ever want to put #dailybocaavery through that.
+I’ve waited for hours before in the ER and I don’t ever want to put myself through that.
 Especially if it’s for something like the flu, sprains or stitches.
-I know she (or I, for that matter) will get quality care for any immediate problem, but in less time and at a greatly reduced cost.
+I know I will get quality care for any immediate problem, but in less time and at a greatly reduced cost.

 My homework shows that, at just $150-$200 per visit, the average cost for self-pay at an urgent care clinic is a grand less than the typical $1,233 price tag of an ER visit.
 That’s an incredible savings even before you factor in the wait time!
-I don’t know about you, but waiting around with a sick or injured kid in an ER setting is not something I consider fun.
+I don’t know about you, but waiting around in an ER setting is not something I consider fun.

 There’s also the convenience factor to consider.

 As the largest urgent care provider in South Florida, MD Now has 38 locations in our area.
 Several are located within a five-mile radius of our home in Boca.
 Thankfully, they’re also all open 12 hours a day including evenings, weekends, and holidays.